 Buying a car you can afford: if it is essential to enable you to get to work and earn a living.
 However, it’s important that you can afford the loan repayment costs and the running costs of the car out of your income.

 Bad debts are those that drain your wealth, are not affordable and offer no real prospect of ‘paying for themselves’ in the future.

 Bad debts are also likely to have no realistic repayment plans and are often run up when people make impulse purchases of items they don’t really need or borrow money to pay everyday bills.

 If you can’t afford to borrow the money (for example, you aren’t sure you’ll be able to make the monthly repayments) it is definitely a bad debt.

 Examples of bad debt

-- Borrowing money to pay bills and or other credit commitments.
-If you are struggling to get to the end of the month you can get free confidential advice, which will help you get your finances back on track.
+Borrowing money to pay bills and or other credit: if you’re struggling to get to the end of the month you can get free confidential advice, which will help you get your finances back on track.

 Tips to avoid bad debt